lucianoratamero/stream-tools/src/routes/(docs)/docs/+page.md

 if you click the background, a form appears with settings that are saved on the localStorage.

-this page accepts a `bookmark` search parameter, that loads a previously saved bookmark. it also accepts a `decay` param, that changes how fast the circles disappear (it makes the animation faster).
+this page accepts a `bookmark` search parameter, that loads a previously saved bookmark.

+it also accepts a `decay` param, that changes how fast the circles disappear (it makes the animation faster).

+this page also accepts a `numberOfCircles` search parameter, that changes the number limit of circles rendered.

+it also accepts a `transparentBg` search parameter, that makes the background transparent.

 example: [https://lucianoratamero.github.io/stream-tools/bokeh/?bookmark=dark-pink&decay=1.5](https://lucianoratamero.github.io/stream-tools/bokeh/?bookmark=dark-pink&decay=1.5)